 Public Service Competitions: Recruitment, Lateral and Promotion Exercises

-Thousands of applicants apply every year for the many officer-level positions available in the federal government.
+Thousands of applicants apply every year for the many officer-level and executive positions available in the federal government.
 Some of the competitions are for individual jobs, others establish candidate pools at entry level or in lateral and promotion exercises.
 There is also an annual national Post-Secondary Recruitment campaign each fall that encompasses many types of entry-level positions in different departments and agencies.

 Administrative Officers (AS)